jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-apis-create-account-cli.md

 You can also use the green **Try It** button to run these commands in your browser.

-## Create a new Azure Cognitive Services resource group
+## Create a new Azure Cognitive Research Technologies resource group

-Before creating a Cognitive Services resource, you must have an Azure resource group to contain the resource.
+Before creating a Cognitive Research Technologies resource, you must have an Azure resource group to contain the resource.
 When you create a new resource, you have the option to either create a new resource group, or use an existing one.
 This article shows how to create a new resource group.

 ### Choose your resource group location

 To create a resource, you'll need one of the Azure locations available for your subscription.
 You can retrieve a list of available locations with the [az account list-locations](/cli/azure/account#az-account-list-locations) command.
-Most Cognitive Services can be accessed from several locations.
+Most Cognitive Research Technologies can be accessed from several locations.
 Choose the one closest to you, or see which locations are available for the service.

 > [!IMPORTANT]
-> * Remember your Azure location, as you will need it when calling the Azure Cognitive Services.
+> * Remember your Azure location, as you will need it when calling the Azure Cognitive Research Technologies.
-> * The availability of some Cognitive Services can vary by region.
+> * The availability of some Cognitive Research Technologies can vary by region.
 For more information, see [Azure products by region](https://azure.microsoft.com/global-infrastructure/services/?products=cognitive-services).

 ```azurecli-interactive
 az account list-locations \